Fact Sheet 32:

 - An “off-line transaction” may not transfer the funds for a few days, and you generally sign a receipt instead of using a PIN.
 Signature purchases generally go through the MasterCard, Visa, or Discover networks, just like a credit card.

-Banks that issue debit cards must offer at least two competing networks for processing your transaction.
-The merchant can decide which network to utilize in order to save on its processing costs (interchange fees).
 Merchants often steer customers toward using the PIN-type card because banks get higher fees from retailers when consumers use signature cards.
 A merchant may also offer a discount or incentive to steer you towards a particular method of payment.

 Banks often steer their customers toward no-PIN transactions (signature transactions) because they collect higher interchange fees for no-PIN transactions.